 Deception: Why It's Not Just Another HoneypotThe technology has made huge strides in evolving from limited, static capabilities to adaptive, machine learning deception.

 Deception — isn't that a honeypot?
 That's a frequently asked question when the topic of deception technology arises.
 This two-part post will trace the origins of honeypots, the rationale behind them, and what factors ultimately hampered their wide-scale adoption.
-The second post will focus on what makes up modern-day deception technology, how the application of deception technology has evolved, and which features and functions are driving its adoption and global deployment.
+The second post focuses on what makes up modern-day deception technology, how the application of deception technology has evolved, and which features and functions are driving its adoption and global deployment.

 Almost 15 years ago, Honeyd was introduced as the first commercially available honeypot and offered simple network emulation tools designed to detect attackers.
 The concept was intriguing but never gained much traction outside of organizations with highly skilled staff and for research.
 The idea was to place a honeypot outside the network, wait for inbound network connections, and see if an attacker would engage with the decoy.